Bruno-SSC/movsort/commit_log.md

     did some file changes and now the filters for genres are starting to update the movies when changed.
 However, I'm very uneasy on how it's working. com 16
-    Improved (kinda of) the organization of the movie list updating therefore mentioned and started working into rendering the genres dinamically
+    Improved (kinda of) the organization of the movie list updating therefore mentioned and started working into rendering the genres dinamically com 17
+    The movie lists updates accordingly with the genres select to include/exclude and the provided year as well.
+It seems like a good MVP for now.